JEDEC memory standards: JESD21-C

 The documentation of modern memory modules, such as the standards for the memory ICs and a reference design of the module requires over one hundred pages.
 The standards specify the physical and electrical characteristics of the modules, and include the data for computer simulations of the memory module operating in a system.

+Product label

+The JEDEC standardizes the product label the module label formats for end-user markets.
+They include key features of the module in a short string.

 Memory modules of the DDR2-SDRAM type are available for laptop, desktop, and server computers in a wide selection of capacities and access speeds.
-The standards specify memory module label formats for end-user markets.
-For example:
+Example of a DDR2 label:

-1GB 2Rx4 PC2-3200P-333-11-D2 is a 1 GB DDR2 Registered DIMM, with address/command parity function, using 2 ranks of x4 SDRAMs operational to PC2-3200 performance with CAS Latency = 3, tRCD = 3, tRP = 3, using JEDEC SPD revision 1.1, raw card reference design file D revision 2 used for the assembly.
+1GB 2Rx4 PC2-3200P-333-11-D2 is a 1 GB DDR2 RDIMM (registered DIMM), using 2 ranks of x4 SDRAMs operational to PC2-3200 performance, with address/command parity function ("P").
+CAS Latency = 3, tRCD = 3, tRP = 3, using JEDEC SPD revision 1.1, raw card reference design file D revision 2 used for the assembly.